-Underneath the cardboard, tape and holiday tissue paper is a labor of love – 60 pairs of hand knitted mittens that come with an extraordinary story.
+Underneath the cardboard, tape and holiday tissue paper is a labor of love – dozens of pairs of hand knitted mittens that come with an extraordinary story.

 The package’s return address takes you to a quaint home in the suburbs of Cincinnati.
 Inside, shelves lined with books greet you in the living room.
 On the couch is a ball of red yarn and a woman with a phenomenal gift, Regina or as we call her – “the Mitten Lady.”